willi-kappler/python_intro/docs/intro04/load_and_save_data.rst

     * Print only the time intervals where no data are available
     * Create a new vector where the no-data values are removed.
     * Visualize the new vector.
 Anything different compared to the previous exercise?
-      Start a new for loop block and calculate the time derivative of the time series.
+      Start a new for loop block and manually calculate the time derivative of the time series.
 Visualize it.

 .. index::
     single: read_csv